 What restrictions will braces put on my diet?

 When wearing braces, you should avoid certain foods that are sticky and/or hard to chew because they could cause damage to your brackets and wires.
-Below, we have compiled a list of.

 - Tootsie Rolls